Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Experiments

-Instead of directly giving the reward to our model, we train a regular STGG+ model conditioned on the four properties (not the rewards).
-Since the HOMO-LUMO gap needs to be maximized, unlike online methods, there is no appropriate value to use.
+Instead of using the reward, we train a STGG+ model conditioned on the four properties directly.
+This shows a benefit of STGG+ our approach, since we do not need to scalarize the multi-objective reward.
+Since the HOMO-LUMO gap needs to be maximized there is no appropriate conditioning value.
 We arbitrarily set it to 0.5, which corresponds to approximately five standard deviations (a limitation of our conditioning method, as we cannot maximize a property, only set a fixed value).
 The other properties are set to their optimal values: 2.5, 1.0, and 105.

-Our results are shown in Table \ref{tab:qm9_results}.
-Our approach yields slightly better molecules in terms of reward and diversity compared to online methods, using around 11.5\% of the molecules.
+\textbf{Results.} Our results are shown in Table \ref{tab:qm9_results}.
+Our approach yields the highest average rewards and we obtain higher diversity than GflowNet, using $\sim$11.5\% of the molecules.
 This makes our approach significantly more efficient.
-However, it is important to note that solving this task with online methods is a steep hill and can be considered more difficult.
+However, note that solving this task with online methods is a different setting and can be considered more difficult.